TB-IKP/SORCERER/README.md

 If you used SORCERER or any modified version of it to obtain results for a publication, please cite the original publication [[1]](#Bec19a).
-Information on your use cases, experiences, and ideas for future improvements is highly appreciated!
+Information on your use cases, experiences, and ideas for future improvements are highly appreciated!

 Copyright (C) 2021 Tobias Beck (tbeck@ikp.tu-darmstadt.de)

 ## Acknowledgements

-The author would like to thank C. Fransen for valuable advice and the technical staff of the precision mechanical workshop of the Institute for Fluid Mechanics and Aerodynamics, TU Darmstadt for production of all mounting structures presented here.
+The authors would like to thank C. Fransen for valuable advice and the technical staff of the precision mechanical workshop of the Institute for Fluid Mechanics and Aerodynamics, TU Darmstadt for production of all mounting structures presented here.